 Learn to bounce the ball with both hands

 Bouncing the ball is a key skill, but being able to do it with either hand will enable you to guide the ball down better and kick with either foot.
-Being able to kick with both feet will also be an obvious advantage and should be worked on.
+Being able to kick with both feet will also be an obvious advantage and should be worked on in training.

 Wet weather bounce